 “In the classic ketogenic diet, the fat that’s taken in with the food is the source for the production of ketone bodies.
 These have an anti-inflammatory effect, which is important because ‘sterile inflammation’ – inflammation caused by damage rather than by microbes – is at the heart of migraines.”– Study lead author, Cherubino De Lorenzo – via coach.nine.com.au

-Less migraines and shredded abs – sounds amazing, right?
+Fewer migraines and shredded abs – sounds amazing, right?
 But as someone who’s actually tried this type of diet (and yes, I did lose body fat) I can tell you that it’s very, very hard.
 To go into a state of ketosis, you have to eat less than 20 grams of carbs per day.
 To put this into perspective, a cup of broccoli contains around 8 grams of carbs.
 As the body enters ketosis, many people experience this lovely little thing called the ‘keto flu.’
-For around 3 to 5 days, you may feel weak, dizzy, fatigued and generally just on another planet.
+For around 3 to 5 days, you may feel weak, dizzy, fatigued, and generally just on another planet.
 Ironically, I also experienced a lot of headaches during this stage.

 Luckily, you may not have to go full keto to ward off the dreaded migraines.
-The researchers aren’t sure whether the ketone production is the only reason the ketogenic diet works so well for migraines.
-It could also be due to the fact that in following this type of diet, you’re less likely to consume some of the common migraine triggers — including MSG, caffeine, alcohol, sugar and artificial sweeteners.
+The researchers aren’t sure whether ketone production is the only reason the ketogenic diet works so well for migraines.
+It could also be due to the fact that in following this type of diet, you’re less likely to consume some of the common migraine triggers — including MSG, caffeine, alcohol, sugar, and artificial sweeteners.
 So, instead of jumping on the keto bandwagon, it may be worth chatting to your doc about cutting some of these foods out of your diet.